sidsurakanti/tiny-ml-lib/README.md

 # Overview

-A lightweight deep learning framework built from scratch using CUDA & Python with functionality for core components like CNN and MLPs.
+A lightweight deep learning framework built from scratch using raw CUDA & Python with functionality for core components like CNN and MLPs.

 ## Features

 - Fully connected layer
-- GPU Acceleration (15x faster than regular NumPy)
+- GPU Acceleration (15x faster than regular NumPy, same speed as PyTorch for smaller stuff)
 - Convolutional layer
 - Flatten layer
 - Max pooling layer